kailas711/kailas711/README.md

 ## Heloo there 👋 Wellcome to my GitHub profile

-🔭 I’m currently working on Machine Learning 📈 and Data Science 📊
+🔭 I’m currently working on Machine Learning 📈 and Data Science 📊 Learning about computer vision , AWS and NLP 🤓

 👇 This many people saw my profile 😎